Vyral/base-template/_posts/2020-07-20-q-whats-there-to-see-in-pristine-springs.md

 {% include youtube.html %}

 I’m standing inside of a brand-new home over in Pristine Springs in Star, Idaho.
 It’s **a gorgeous subdivision filled with 3- and 4-bedroom homes** that range in square footage from 2,500 to 3,000 sq ft built by Valley Custom Homes.
 These are big lots with a country feel that are also close to the city, parks, schools, and more.
-If you’re thinking about building a home, this is a great place to start.
+If you’re thinking about building a home, or want to check out the finished house, [the "Prairie" by Valley Custom Homes](https://view.paradym.com/v/12239-W-Craftsman-St-Star-ID-83669/4524385/prt/68){: target="_blank" rel="noopener"}, this is a great place to start.
 To learn more, watch this short video.